JoePassanante/NodeJS-API-Template/README.md

 The entry point for nodejs apps is typically `index.js` or `server.js`.
 Depends on the developer.

+## Setting up MongoDB
+In the config folder, you need to create a `db.js` file. please read howTO.txt for more information.

 ### Suggestion
 Download `nodemon` which automatically restarts the node server when you make changes.
 The default `node` command does not refresh when you make changes, making testing tedious.
 You can download nodemon by running `npm i -g nodemon` this installs it globally so you can use it in any other nodejs project!